alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/seata-example/readme.md

 1. Configure the database

-1. Create UNDO_ LOG table
+2. Create UNDO_ LOG table

-1. Create the database tables needed by the business in the example
+3. Create the database tables needed by the business in the example

-1.Create the Nacos configuration in the example, data id: seata properties , Group:SEATA_ Group (Seata 1.5.1 default group) configuration import [nacos configuration]（ https://github.com/seata/seata/blob/1.5.0/script/config-center/config.txt )
+4. Create the Nacos configuration in the example, data id: `seata.properties` , Group: `SEATA_ Group` (Seata 1.5.1 default group) configuration import [nacos configuration](https://github.com/seata/seata/blob/1.5.0/script/config-center/config.txt)
-  At seata Add the following [transaction group configuration] required in the example to properties（ https://seata.io/zh-cn/docs/user/configurations.html )
+  At seata Add the following [transaction group configuration](https://seata.io/zh-cn/docs/user/configurations.html) required in the example to properties

-1. Start Seata Server
+5. Start Seata Server
    Seata 1.5.1 supports Seata console local access console address: http://127.0.0.1:7091 Through the Seata console, you can observe the executing transaction information and global lock information, and delete the relevant information when the transaction is completed.

-###Configuration database
+### Configuration database

 First, you need a MySQL database that supports the InnoDB engine.

 **NOTE**: In fact, Seata supports different applications that use totally unrelated databases, but here we chose to use only one database for a simple demonstration of one principle.

-Will application in the resources directory of the `account-server', `order-service', `storage-service` three applications.
+Will application in the resources directory of the `account-server`, `order-service`, `storage-service` three applications.
 The following configuration in the yml file is modified to the actual configuration in your running environment.

 ```
 base: